RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 ^^^

 Fog, as in real life, makes distant objects fade away into an uniform color.
-The physical effect is actually pretty complex, but Godot provides a good approximation.
+The physical effect is actually pretty complex, but Rebel Engine provides a good approximation.
-There are two kinds of fog in Godot:
+There are two kinds of fog in Rebel Engine:

 - **Depth Fog:** This one is applied based on the distance from the camera.
 - **Height Fog:** This one is applied to any objects below (or above) a certain height, regardless of the distance from the camera.